BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 .. rubric:: usage

 :command:`!spam` <:ref:`message id <spamages>`>
+    will spam the message defined in the *spamages* section of the config file under the given message id to all players.

+:command:`!spam` <:ref:`player <targeting-player-syntax>`> <:ref:`message id <spamages>`>
-    will spam the message defined in the *spamages* section of the config file under the given message id.
+    will spam the message defined in the *spamages* section of the config file under the given message id to the specified player in a private message.

 .. rubric:: alias